Goods & Services Formal Solicitations

 - Take approximately 3 months to complete

-- Draft Scope of Work (SOW) / Specifications
+- Draft RFP Scope of Work (SOW) / ITB Specifications (Specs Tip Sheet)

 - Attachments and Exhibits